 By issue #62, Jan-Feb 1950, Schnapp word balloons were beginning to appear on covers.
 What a fun one this is!

 Issue 64 has chalkboard lettering that could be by Ira or is it by the cover artists (Wayne Boring and Stan Kaye)?
 My guess is, it’s Ira trying to make his lettering purposely more loose and hand-made than usual to fit the situation.
 For one thing, the final text to be lettered probably wasn’t written until the cover art was finished and turned in.
 Was Ira’s work actually done with white paint on the cover art, or separately in black ink and then reversed with a photostat?
 Hard to be sure, but probably the latter.

-Compare the one above with this following issue, lots of excellent Schnapp style and composition in that caption.
+Compare the caption above with this following issue, lots of excellent Schnapp style and composition there.

-Issue #91, Aug.
-1954 (the title was now coming out eight times a year) has something strange in the cover lettering.
+Issue #91, Aug 1954 (the title was now coming out eight times a year) has something strange in the cover lettering.
 Do you see it?
-Perfectly oval balloon shapes, something Ira never did.
+Perfectly oval balloon shapes, something Ira almost never did.
 Perhaps it was an editorial edict on this one.
 The smaller balloon looks fine, the larger one has too much air above and below the lettering, showing that Ira was not used to doing this.
-It’s the only such example I’ve seen.

-By issue #181, Nov.
-1965, Lettering was becoming an even larger part of the cover design.
-I love Ira’s classic numerals drawn large here.
-But Ira was now 71 years old, and his style was looking old-fashioned, essentially unchanged since the late 1940s.
+By issue #181, Nov 1965, Lettering was becoming an even larger part of the cover design.
+I love Ira’s classic numbers drawn large here.
+But Ira was now 71, and his style was looking old-fashioned, essentially unchanged since the late 1940s.